SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 THREE PARTS OF THE PSYCHE: THE TRIPARTITE PERSONALITY

 According to Freud, the three parts develop over the first five years of early life.
-Thus, for Freud, early childhood is the most important stage in human life as it is the stage when the psyche forms and shapes behaviour for the entire life span.
+Thus, for Freud, early childhood is the most critical stage in human life as it is when the psyche forms and shapes behaviour for the entire life span.

 THE ID = THE DEVIL